octopus-network/octopus-docs/src/general/octopus-staking.md

-## Octopus Network Staking
+## 1.0 Staking

-The LPoS (Leased Proof-of-Stake) of Octopus Network is to select a group of network maintainers from the OCT holders participating in the staking.
-The validator with the normal operation will get the rewards, but if it was unable to perform its duties normally, the staked assets will get slashed.
+This section is the OCT Staking on Octopus Network 1.0.
 In staking, there are two roles: validator and delegator.
 OCT holders can participate in the staking to become:

 * Validator
     - Choose appchain and stake 5,000 OCT at least;